-Belize has over 200 islands and choosing one to visit may be difficult but we are making it easier with our top pick!
+Belize has over 400 islands, more commonly known as “cayes.”
+With so many options, choosing one to visit may be difficult, but we’re making it easier with these top picks!

 Half Moon Caye

-Half Moon Caye is an island and natural monument of Belize located at the South East corner of the Lighthouse Reef Atoll.
-This unusually shaped parcel of land erupting from the sea has an asymmetric shape surrounded by a fringe of reef to create a platform that safeguards a tranquil lagoon.
-The waters surrounding the island are crystal clear making it a world-class destination for snorkeling, swimming and diving.
-You will be able to see an abundant of marine-life, including loggerhead turtles, rays, barracuda and eels.
+Half Moon Caye is a natural monument located at the South East corner of Belize’s Lighthouse Reef Atoll.
+This unusually shaped parcel of land erupting from the sea sits hugged by a fringe reef.
+The waters surrounding the island are crystal clear, making it a world-class destination for snorkeling, swimming, and diving.
+Here, witness an abundance of marine-life, including loggerhead turtles, rays, barracuda, and eels.

 Goff’s Caye